-Many ATV owners assume their homeowners policy will cover their four-wheeler, but that’s a common and costly mistake.
-While your home insurance might offer a sliver of protection for an ATV parked on your property, that coverage typically vanishes the second your tires leave your yard.
-To be truly protected on trails, at parks, or on a friend’s land, you need a dedicated policy designed for the unique risks of off-roading.
-This guide will clear up the confusion surrounding ATV insurance coverage.
-We’ll explain why it’s a necessity, what a standard policy includes, and what it leaves out, so you can make an informed decision and ride with total confidence.
+Thinking your homeowners policy covers your four-wheeler?
+That’s a common—and costly—mistake many ATV owners make.
+While your home insurance might offer a tiny bit of protection for an ATV parked on your property, that coverage completely vanishes the second your tires leave your yard.
+To be truly protected on trails, at parks, or on a friend’s land, you need a dedicated policy.
+This guide clears up all the confusion around ATV insurance coverage, explaining what a standard policy includes (and what it doesn’t) so you can make a smart decision and ride with confidence.

 Key Takeaways